ressiws/typescript-template-pnpm/README.md

 # 🙌 Credits
 Built with ❤️ by [DarkenLM](https://github.com/darkenlm) and [swisser](https://github.com/ressiws), just two devs who believe semicolons are optional but clean code isn't.

-> They log with emojis, debug with sarcasm, and break this just to fix them better.
+> They log with emojis, debug with sarcasm, and write better README files than code (allegedly).